A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 - The child’s class teacher will take steps to provide differentiated learning opportunities that will aid the pupil’s academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied.

-- The SENCO will be consulted for support and advice and may wish to observe the pupil in class.
+- The Inclusion Lead will be consulted for support and advice and may wish to observe the pupil in class.

 - Through this monitoring and assessment it is determined which level of provision the child will need in order to move forward.

 - If a pupil has recently been removed from the SEN list they may also fall into this category as continued monitoring will be necessary.

 - Parents will be informed fully of every stage of their child’s development and the circumstances under which they are being monitored.
 They are encouraged to share information and knowledge with the school.

 - The child is formally recorded by the school as being monitored under observation due to concern by parent or teacher but this does not place the child on the school’s SEN list.

 - Pupil progress meetings are used to monitor and assess the progress being made by the child.
 The frequency of these meetings is dependent on the individual child’s needs and progress being made.
 Regular reviews identify whether a child needs to be placed on the SEN list and have a specific Individual Education Plan.

 If a parent/carer believes that their child may have special educational needs, they are encouraged to speak with the class teacher or SENCo (Mrs Rawson).

 - 3.a) How does the school/setting evaluate the effectiveness of its provision for pupils with special educational needs?